1964 Tunisian general election

-General elections were held in Tunisia in 8 November 1964 to elect a President and Chamber of Deputies.
+General elections were held in Tunisia on 8 November 1964 to elect a President and Chamber of Deputies.
 A year earlier, the country had been formally declared a one-party state with the Socialist Destourian Party (PSD, formerly the Neo Destour) as the sole legal party.
 However, the country had effectively been a one-party state since independence in 1956.

 In the presidential election, incumbent Habib Bourguiba was re-elected unopposed; as the chairman of the PSD, he was the only candidate for president.
 In the Chamber election, voters were presented with a single list from the PSD, which won all 101 seats.
 Voter turnout was 96.8%.